SURDS: Self-Supervised Attention-guided Reconstruction and Dual Triplet Loss for Writer Independent Offline Signature Verification: Results and Analysis

 \subsection{Comparison with state-of-the-art}

-To the best of our knowledge, there is no prior work that uses self-supervised pre-training for writer independent OSV, and hence, we compare our proposed framework with some of the existing state-of-the-art supervised methods in literature.
+To the best of our knowledge, there is no prior work that uses self-supervised pre-training for writer independent OSV.
+Thus, we adopt some of the recent state-of-the-art self-supervised algorithms such as SimCLR \cite{chen2020simple}, Barlow Twins \cite{zbontar2021barlow} and SimSiam \cite{chen2021exploring} for pre-training, followed by downstream fine-tuning using the proposed dual triplet loss.
+Further, we also compare our proposed framework with some of the existing state-of-the-art supervised methods by various researchers in literature.
 The empirical results are shown in \autoref{tab:comp_sota}.
-It is evident that our proposed pipeline shows promising performance on both the datasets, outperforming several of the existing works by large margins.
+It is evident that our proposed pipeline shows promising performance on both the datasets, outperforming popular self-supervision algorithms as well as several of the existing works by large margins.
 Furthermore, the FRR values obtained by the proposed method are significantly better than all of the existing works.
+Some of the methods marked by (*) in \autoref{tab:comp_sota} conducted their experiments on combined Bengali and Hindi datasets, but still our method shows better results than those.
 The empirical comparisons highlight the usefulness and reliability of the proposed method for signature verification.